 Dogs are good for everyone, says top cop

-To show ineffective they can be, let’s take in this piece of wisdom from Police Commissioner Elliot Blend, the article’s resource person: “These dogs are good for everyone.
+To show ineffective they can be, let’s take in this piece of wisdom from Police Commissioner Elliot Blend: “These dogs are good for everyone.
 Usually they target the wrong people so no one gets arrested, the people who are smuggling drugs tend to ingest huge amounts before the dogs approach meaning they have an incredible night if they don’t die, and the police get a relaxing night off where they’re not addressing any of the real threats facing the community.”

 Whatever Commissioner Blend says, there is no denying that these sniffer dogs are cute.
 So what if they are being used as a justification for random searches?